mynksnh/ArchKatas2022/Readme.md

 ![latlonggraph](/Diagrams/latlongGraph.png)

 **Handling Notifications**
-Our architecture recommends using device triggered notifications along with server pushed notifications [ADR07](/ADRs/ADR07.md).
+Our architecture recommends using device triggered notifications along with server pushed notifications (See  [ADR07-Device trigerred notifications](/ADRs/ADR07-Device-triggered-notifications.md)).
 The relevant classes for background services are subclasses of UNNotificationTrigger (swift) on iOS and the Service (java) class on Android.

 **Establishing Connection**